Taking Photographs in the Reading Room

 Your device's flash must be turned off.
 Documents must be left flat on the tabletop and volumes must be left on book-rest wedges.
 Items must be photographed on the tables and not on the windowsills.
 You must use existing reading room lighting.

 NO TRIPODS, SCANNERS including scanning apps and/or hand-held scanners, or device stands are permitted.
+Please contact the archivists if you are not physically able to take your own photographs under these restrictions, we may be able to help.

 Every image must include the full COPYRIGHT NOTICE CARD provided by the archivists.